-I guess most people visit Denmark for the friendly atmosphere and nice food.
+I guess many people visit Denmark for the friendly atmosphere and nice food.
 But then again, I’m not like most people.

 Denmark was occupied by Germany in 1940 and remained so for five years.
 During this time the western part of the country was made part of the “Atlantic wall” which stretched from the Pyrenees to Nordkap.
 A total of 7500 German bunkers were built in Denmark, and 6000 of them were located along the coast.